uwacsp/cits5503/Labs/Lab6WebApplication.md

 ## Learning Objectives

 1. Create a web app using Django
-2. Implement nginx and a load balancer
+2. Implement nginx and load balance requests to it
-3. Add a relational database using RDS
+3. Retrieve data from DynamoDB to display in the app

 ## Technologies Covered